DncrJim/filemover/README.md

 filemover.sh must be set to executable

 #things to do
-error when moving single file with ' in name update automatic generation of config file, make sure to set permissions to 600 and user:group to user whose crontab will run process should remote device url be prefixed with sftp in config?
+update automatic generation of config file, make sure to set permissions to 600 and user:group to user whose crontab will run process should remote device url be prefixed with sftp in config?